 System: The Night Navigator 3 was developed by Currentcorp in Canada.
 It has been used by the Centre for Whale Research in Australia where it is used to study humpback whales on their breeding grounds but was primarily designed for collision avoidance with whales.
 It is a device which incorporates 3 detection systems in one (normal visual, night vision and infrared cameras).
 The infrared camera has a maximum field of view of 20 º with an incidence angle of 6.8º, though a cryogenically cooled version with a 25º field of view is also available.
 It can be rotated on its axis to give a 360º monitoring platform.
 They have an automatic whale detection system, though this is not recommended for use without an observer.

 Trials: Night Navigator has been used to detect whales up to 2km from the vessel, at night, in sea states up to Beaufort 4 and with swells of up to 2m.
 Dolphins were detected in large pods up to 1km away and individual dolphins at up to 500m from the vessel.
-The Australians have also used the equipment to detect turtles, although detections of turtles is likely to be highly dependent on them being active (creating heat from muscle activity) and at the surface.
-The Centre for Whale Research ran night-time transect while scanning 30 degrees either side of the bow and changing observer every 30 minutes.
+The equipment has also used in Australia to detect turtles, although detection of turtles is likely to be highly dependent on them being active (creating heat from muscle activity) and at the surface.
+The Centre for Whale Research ran night-time transects while scanning 30 degrees either side of the bow and changing observer every 30 minutes.

-System: The Alfred Wegener Institute (AWI) utilises the First Navy infrared system (Rheinmetall Defence Electronics) in combination with a custom data acquisition and processing software to automatically detect whales using a 360 degree monitoring system.
+System: The Alfred Wegener Institute (AWI) utilises the First Navy infrared system in combination with a custom data acquisition and processing software to automatically detect whales using a 360 degree monitoring system.
 Images are taken and analysed, with the sensor rotating through 360 degrees five times per second with a vertical resolution of 18º.
-The detection system was placed 28.5m above sea level durings trials.
+The detection system was placed 28.5m above sea level during trials.

 Sperm Whale blow and tail fluke using the Seiche Measurements IF camera system. © Seiche

-- Butterworth, A. 2006.
-Thermography of respiratory activity in cetacean, Rep. to the International Whal.
-Comm. pp. 10
+- Butterworth, A. (2006) Thermography of respiratory activity in cetacea.
+Rep. to the International Whale Comm.
+10pp.